 Dame Julia Cleverdon DCVO CBE (Chair)

 Our board of trustees is chaired by Dame Julia Cleverdon DCVO CBE, a passionate and practical campaigner, who inspires individuals and organisations to come together for the common good.
-As Chief Executive of Business in the Community, Julia worked closely with the President HRH The Prince of Wales to build a movement of 850 member companies.
+She was Chief Executive and then Vice President of Business in the Community, where she worked closely with the President HRH The Prince of Wales to build a movement of 850 member companies.
 She has also been Chair of Teach First and is Vice Chair of the Fair Education Alliance.

 Lara White (Treasurer)

 Lara White (Treasurer) is a Chartered Tax Advisor and the Tax Director at BlueGem Capital Partners LLP.

 Luisa Edwards is Senior Vice President and Deputy General Counsel at Comcast, having previously been Legal Director at Google until March 2018.
 In her spare time, Luisa participates in a variety of fundraising and voluntary activities.